kubernetes/contributor-site/content/en/events/kcseu/_index.md

 ### About

-The Europe Summit will be an lightweight event taking place on May 16th in Valencia, Spain alongside
+The Europe Summit will be a lightweight event taking place on May 16th in Valencia, Spain alongside
 <a href="https://events.linuxfoundation.org/kubecon-cloudnativecon-europe/" rel="noopener noreferrer" target="_blank">KubeCon</a>
 at the